Gabee01/ExChange/README.md

 This is ExChange, an API to convert values between currencies.

-ExChange uses [ExchangeRate API](https://www.exchangerate-api.com/) to get the convert currencies.
+ExChange uses [ExchangeRate API](https://www.exchangerate-api.com/) to convert currencies.
 More specifically it is a wrapper to the [pair conversion endpoint](https://www.exchangerate-api.com/docs/pair-conversion-requests)

 Before starting your server, go to [ExchangeRate API](https://www.exchangerate-api.com/) and generate a free API key